-Salesforce.com (CRM) has been one of the most searched-for stocks on Zacks.com lately.
-So, you might want to look at some of the facts that could shape the stock's performance in the near term.
+Salesforce.com (CRM) is one of the stocks most watched by Zacks.com visitors lately.
+So, it might be a good idea to review some of the factors that might affect the near-term performance of the stock.

-Shares of this customer-management software developer have returned +9.1% over the past month versus the Zacks S&P 500 composite's +11.6% change.
-The Zacks Computer - Software industry, to which Salesforce.com belongs, has gained 14.6% over this period.
+Shares of this customer-management software developer have returned -2.5% over the past month versus the Zacks S&P 500 composite's -1.4% change.
+The Zacks Computer - Software industry, to which Salesforce.com belongs, has lost 2.2% over this period.
 Now the key question is: Where could the stock be headed in the near term?

 Earnings Estimate Revisions

 Here at Zacks, we prioritize appraising the change in the projection of a company's future earnings over anything else.
 That's because we believe the present value of its future stream of earnings is what determines the fair value for its stock.